 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because it failed to establish P&Ps between 6 October 2011 and 25 June 2017, and thereafter PCPs between 26 June 2017 and 26 January 2025.
-Between 26 June 2017 and 26 January 2025, it failed to undertake CMRA on all eight in-scope files reviewed and did not have a satisfactory way of assessing client and matter risk.
-Furthermore, Between 26 June 2017 and 24 November 2024, it failed to sufficiently scrutinise source of funds on four (out of eight) in-scope files reviewed and did not obtain appropriate identification and (or) verification documentation on three (out of eight) in-scope files reviewed.
+This is because it failed to have a FWRA between 26 June 2017 and January 2023, a non-compliant FWRA between January 2023 and 13 November 2024, no P&Ps between 1 June 2014 and 25 June 2017 and no PCPs between 26 June 2017 and 15 November 2022.
+Furthermore, between 26 June 2017 and 5 June 2025, it failed to have in place compliant CMRAs and two of six files also had inadequate source of funds checks.

 5.3 The SRA considers the impact or risk of harm was medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-The firm carries out the majority of its work in conveyancing, with over three quarters in scope of the regulations, which puts it at a greater risk of being used to launder money.
+The firm carries out the majority of its work in conveyancing, which puts it at a greater risk of being used to launder money.
 There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.